A2osX/A2osX/.Docs/Glossary.md

 **function**: A preprogrammed calculation that can be carried out on request from any point in a program.
 A function takes in one or more arguments and returns a single value.
 It can therefore be embedded in an expression.

+**GECOS**: The gecos field, or GECOS field is a field of each record in the /etc/passwd file on Unix, and similar operating systems.
+On UNIX, it is the 5th of 7 fields in a record.
+It is typically used to record general information about the account or its user(s) such as their real name and phone number.

 **global page**: Under ProDOS, 256 bytes of data at a fixed location in memory, containing useful system information (such as a list of active devices) available to any application.

 **global page bit map**: A portion of the ProDOS global page that keeps track of memory use in the computer.
 Applications under ProDOS are responsible for marking and clearing parts of the bit map that correspond to memory they have allocated or freed.